9elements/CSS-Cafe-v2/src/events/heydon-pickering.md

 speakerImage: "heydon-pickering"
 videoId: "HrkWtRqpUwg"
 videoTitle: "Stacks of Stacks"
+speakerBio: |-
-speakerBio: "Heydon Pickering has worked with The Paciello Group, The BBC, Smashing Magazine, and Bulb Energy as a designer, engineer, writer, editor, and illustrator.
+  Heydon Pickering has worked with The Paciello Group, The BBC, Smashing Magazine, and Bulb Energy as a designer, engineer, writer, editor, and illustrator.
 He was shortlisted for Designer Of The Year in The Net Awards.
 Heydon previously wrote Inclusive Design Patterns which sold over 10,000 copies.
-Proceeds from this title were donated to the ACLU and The Democratic Socialists Of America, to help these organizations fight fascism and create a more inclusive society."
+Proceeds from this title were donated to the ACLU and The Democratic Socialists Of America, to help these organizations fight fascism and create a more inclusive society.
 twitter:
   url: "https://twitter.com/heydonworks"
   text: "@heydonworks"